subagents-orchestration-guide by shinpr

 | Design | After design-sync completes consistency verification | Approve Design Doc |

-| Work Plan | After work-planner creates plan | Batch approval for implementation phase |
+| Work Plan | After work plan review (document-reviewer, doc_type WorkPlan; Medium/Large) or work-planner (Small) completes | Batch approval for implementation phase |

-**After batch approval**: Autonomous execution proceeds without stops until completion or escalation
+**After batch approval**: Autonomous execution proceeds without stops until completion or escalation.

 ## Scale Determination and Document Requirements